 The Compass Center is committed to assisting survivors of violence throughout the healing process.
 Play Therapy, offered through The Compass Center’s Survivor Empowerment Program, is offered to young survivors ages 3 to 12.

-In Play Therapy, children will work with a Registered Play Therapist in a kid friendly space designed to be warm and welcoming.
+In Child Therapy, children will work with a therapist in a kid friendly space designed to be warm and welcoming.
 It’s a place where kids can process traumatic events in a safe environment.
 The therapist also works with children to assist them as they navigate their lives.

 - Boundaries: Kids learn how to enforce their boundaries and how to respect the boundaries of those around them.